About The Bedroom

 “In our culture privacy is often confused with secrecy.
 Open, honest, truth-telling individuals value privacy.
 We all need spaces where we can be alone with thoughts and feelings – where we can experience healthy psychological autonomy and can choose to share when we want to.” – bell hooks, All About Love: New Visions

-The Women Artist Team, TWAT, collectively creates all of the accouterments of a private, monochromatic bedroom.
-Visitors enter the intimate space and interact with the furniture, objects, and personal items located within The Bedroom.
+Visitors enter the intimate space and interact with the furniture, objects, and personal items located within T.W.A.T.: The Bedroom.
 As in a typical bedroom, the installation includes a bed, chest of drawers, chairs and wardrobe.
-All the objects are made by the artists, down to the smallest items.
-Everything is monochromatic and the installation includes painting, ceramics, textiles, video, and found object sculptures.
+Everything is monochromatic and the installation includes photos, kinetic works, sculptures, painting, ceramics, clothing, sound, textiles, video, and found objects.

 Privacy can be defined as the ability of an individual or group to seclude themselves, or information about themselves, and thereby express themselves selectively.
-Virtually unknown in some cultures until recent times, it is developing roughly congruent to the proliferation of the individual, private bedroom.
+Virtually unknown in some cultures until recent times, the concept of privacy is developing roughly congruent to the proliferation of the individual, private bedroom.
 Although the percentage of personal space per capita is continuing to expand in Western society, our personal privacy in some ways is eroding, especially with regard to omnipresent communication and surveillance through technology.

 The private bedroom, largely a Western invention of the late 18th / early 19th centuries, a luxurious space, a container for sex, death, and dreams, is a relatively recent development.
 As the middle class continues to expand globally the notion of a private bedroom continues to gain traction.
 Contemporary social scientists posit that the concept of universal individual privacy is a modern construct mainly associated with Western culture, and that privacy may be understood as a prerequisite for the development of a sense of self-identity and bodily integrity.
 Our concept of self, “the me”, cannot develop without some degree of privacy.